-There are different types of bonuses an employee might receive, differentiated by the effect they have on the employee's holiday pay accruals and effect on annual leave rate calculations, and tax calculations.
+There are different types of bonuses an employee might receive, which have different effects on the employee's holiday pay accruals, annual leave rate calculations, and tax calculations.
 The types of bonuses are:

 Regular Bonus - the employee accrues holiday pay and the bonus will increase both the ordinary and average pay rates.